photoprism/internal/auth/oidc

 • Entra ID security groups are only supported in PhotoPrism® Pro.

 • If tokens still contain GUIDs, revisit Token configuration → Groups and change “Emit groups as” to a name format; reissue tokens by signing out/in.
-Names must be unique in your tenant for deterministic mapping.
+Names must be unique in your instance for deterministic mapping.

 • Overage: when the _claim_names.groups marker is present and no groups are in the token, PhotoPrism cannot validate membership and will block login if oidc-group is set.
 (Graph-based resolution is described in the next section but is not yet implemented.)